Are you shopping for kitchen knives and wondering:

-They boast several knife collections, but the most popular are Wusthof Classic (89 pieces), Wusthof Grand Prix II (31 pieces), and Wusthof Ikon (18 pieces).
+They boast several knife collections, but the most popular are Wusthof Classic (89 pieces), Wusthof Ikon (18 pieces), and Wusthof Gourmet (61).
 I’ll get into more details about these collections in a minute.

 The accolades for Wusthof knives are abundant, deservingly so.
 The brand often receives praise from major publications, including the New York Times, Good Housekeeping, and CNET.
 In 2019, the Wusthof Classic collection won the Icon Award granted by Housewares News.

 Dalstrong launched in 2012, a mere 198 years after Wusthof, but the brand is already gaining traction among home cooks.

 The company offers seven collections with a wide range of western and Asia designs and steel from both Germany and Japan.

 Dalstrong may not receive prestigious accolades like Wusthof, but they offer reliable knives at a much lower price.

 Wusthof operates and crafts its knives in Solingen, Germany — also known as the “City of Blades.”
 Solingen has been a hub of German cutlery brands for centuries, including Zwilling J.A.
 Henckels and Messermeister.
 When you buy a Wusthof knife, you’re paying for the quality and traditional methods and heritage behind it.

 Dalstrong is headquartered in Toronto, but they make their knives in Yangjiang, China, a city well known for its knifemaking for almost 1500 years.
 It’s nicknamed the “Capital of Knives and Scissors,” as 70% of China’s knives and scissors are produced here.